 Still in all my adult life I have not voted for a single political party.
 I now start my search for a political home where I can do more than just rant from my couch.
 I actually went onto look at the Anarchist Federation and the IWW, as a starting point.
 What I found did not appeal to me, small, extemely factional and full of people with no real class politics embedded in their outlook.
 It was still even now just “School boy sedition” etc. Awaiting the great uprising and revolution from below, whilst not offering anyway forward politically.
 At least the Anarchists of the past actually engaged and worked within the wider movement.
 There are some in that movement in Edinburgh who are doing very good work though.

 Labour at that time, were out straight away, they were just Tories in disguise.
-To be honest, Labour’s “Socialism” has always been alien to me.
-It always was and will continue to be a very petty form of bourgeoisie Social Democracy, something I could never agree with or join.
-Of course, it has always been and is even now, more than ever, populated with some great Socialists, but no where near enough of them.
+To be honest, Labour’s has always been alien to me.
+It always was and will continue to be a very petty form of bourgeoisie Social Democracy of class collaboration.
+Something I could never agree with or join.
+Of course, it has always been and is still populated with some good Socialists, but no where near enough of them.

-The SNP were never even considered, nothing but nationalists, nationalism first and they will always pander to big business.
+The SNP were never a consideration.
+Nothing but nationalists and pandering to big business.
 I have always been opposed to any Scottish Independence movement.
-They have now evolved into a sort of cult, that can do no wrong.
+They have evolved into a sort of cult, that can do no wrong.
 They must never be critisised, because they are the true voice of Scotland.
 If you oppose them in any way, you are just a “yoon” lackey.

 So onto the font of all knowledge, the internet, I first look at the SWP and read quite a lot of their ideology and ideas but did not feel that they were in anyway a home for my particular politics.
 Political opportunists in every way, with what seemed to me even more very naive “school boy sedition” politics, just short of Anarchism, with added opportunism in abundance and a fanatical love for Trotsky.
 Then when I traced the various splits and factions that have eminated from them, Counterfire, RS21, ISG and countless others, I was so dismayed and almost gave up.